gustavodemari/gustavodemari/README.md

 ### Hi there 👋

-I’m Gustavo De Mari Pereira, a software engineer, data scientist and MSc candidate at Institute of Mathematics and Statitics (IME-USP) of University of Sao Paulo.
+I’m Gustavo De Mari Pereira, a software engineer and data scientist.

+I hold an MSc in Computer Science from the [Institute of Mathematics and Statistics of the University of São Paulo (IME-USP)](https://ime.usp.br).

+I was a student researcher at the [Logics, Artificial Intelligence and Formal Methods Lab (LIAMF)](https://liamf.ime.usp.br).

+For more details, check [my resume here](https://www.gustavodemari.com.br/assets/gustavo-demari-pereira-cv.pdf) or my website [www.gustavodemari.com.br](https://www.gustavodemari.com.br)

 <!--
 **gustavodemari/gustavodemari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.